pxch/academic-kickstart/content/publication/naacl2018.md

 # 6 = Book section
 publication_types = ["1"]

-to_appear = true
+to_appear = false

 # Publication name and optional abbreviated version.
-publication = "*Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies*" publication_short = "*NAACL HLT*"
+publication = "*Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long Papers)*" publication_short = "*NAACL HLT*"

 # Abstract and optional shortened version.